 i.
 To provide leadership to the Board.

-vii.
-To ensure Board Meetings and General Meetings are i n compliance with good conduct and best practices.
+ix.
+To ensure Board Meetings and General Meetings are in compliance with good conduct and best

-viii.
-To promote constructive and respectful relations between Board members and between the Board and the Management.
+x.
+To promote constructive and respectful relations between Board members and between the Board and

-The responsibilities of the MD, amongst others, are as follows:
+The responsibilities of the GMD/GP, amongst others, are as follows:

 iii.
 To ensure the efficient and effective operation of the Group.

 v.
-To ensure continuous improvement in the quality and value of the products and services provided by the Group.
+To ensures continuous improvement in the quality and value of the products and services provided by

 vii.
-To formulate and oversee the implementation of major corporate policies, group strategies and expansion plans.
+To formulate and oversee the implementation of major corporate policies.

 x.
-To be responsible for the financial management of the Company and / or Group
+To responsible for the financial management of the Company and/or Group and overseeing the handling

 xi.
 To serve as the chief spokesperson for the Group.